 Happens in an utterly over-the-top way in Wraith Squadron, with an insect that supposedly follows mammalian prey it encounters... well, as far as it has to.
 (Even managing to sneak onto the heroes' spaceship.)
 The Storini Crystal Deceiver is said to paralyze its prey and eat them alive; victims can be saved if they are found before too much biomass has been devoured.
 The victim hears the creature in the walls, and ends up coating the entire room in plastic sealant to keep it out... only to hear it afterwards in the room.
 Subverted hilariously: the entire creature and the auditory hoax to go with it was made up as part of a practical joke, as the logical extreme of an Escalating War with a covert practical joker.
 And it's then mixed with a healthy dose of Fridge Terror, when Face and Phanan explain to the prankster that this was their LOWEST setting of payback.

 Justified in the Artemis Fowl series with Trolls.
-Apparantly to them, humans are by far the most deliciousest things ever, and after trying one, a troll will do anything to eat more.
+Apparently to them, humans are by far the most deliciousest things ever, and after trying one, a troll will do anything to eat more.
 Also as subterranean predators, they have extremely finely-tuned sense, so that exposure to the surface tends to cause them sensory overload which causes severe brain damage, usually removing most of their survival instinct.